iPhone 11 Pro release date, price, news and features

 iPhone 11 Pro design and display

-The iPhone 11 Pro has a 5.8-inch Super Retina XDR screen.
+The iPhone 11 Pro has a 5.8-inch Super Retina XDR screen that comes in at 458 pixels per inch.
 It has 1,200 nits of brightness (so it's super bright) and support for HDR10+.
 It's also supposedly power-efficient and has a 2 million-to-one contrast ratio, so blacks should be really, really black.

 The iPhone 11 Pro comes in a choice of Midnight Green, Space Grey, Silver or Gold shades, with new textured matte finishes.
 The actual design is similar to the iPhone XS, at least from the front, with a large bezel above the screen but little else getting in the way of the display.
 The screen is the same size as last year's model too.